Delineating Breeding Populations and Tracking Night-time Movements of Long-tailed Ducks Wintering in Nantucket Sound

 Focal Species: Long-tailed Duck (Clangula hyemalis)

-Project Description: We studied diurnal movements of Long-tailed Duck (Clangula hyemalis) (LTDU) in Nantucket Sound (the Sound).
-The study has tracked instrumented LTDU via Satellite in and around the Sound and track the instrumented ducks to Arctic and sub-Arctic breeding grounds to obtain evidence regarding the relationship of wintering ducks to a recently approved offshore wind energy project and to delineate populations of this important species.
+Project Description: This three-year study intended to improve understanding of the ecological impact of potential changes in the habitat quality of Nantucket Sound including the construction and operation of the wind energy project on Horseshoe Shoal.
+We studied diurnal movements of Long-tailed Duck in Nantucket Sound.
+The study tracked instrumented Long-tailed Ducks via satellite in and around the Sound and to Arctic and sub-Arctic breeding grounds to obtain evidence regarding the relationship of wintering ducks to a recently approved offshore wind energy project and to delineate populations of this important species.

 Delineating Breeding Populations and Tracking Night-time Movements of Long-tailed Ducks Wintering in Nantucket Sound